cartographer-project/cartographer_ros/docs/source/tuning.rst

 Correct size of submaps
 ^^^^^^^^^^^^^^^^^^^^^^^

-Local SLAM drifts over time, only loop closure can fix this drift.
-Submaps must be small enough so that the drift inside them is below the resolution, so that they are locally correct.
-On the other hand, they should be large enough to be being distinct for loop closure to work properly.
 The size of submaps is configured through ``TRAJECTORY_BUILDER_2D.submaps.num_range_data``.
 Looking at the individual submaps for this example they already fit the two constraints rather well, so we assume this parameter is well tuned.

-The choice of scan matchers
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The idea behind local SLAM is to use sensor data of other sensors besides the range finder to predict where the next scan should be inserted into the submap.
-Then, the ``CeresScanMatcher`` takes this as prior and finds the best spot where the scan match fits the submap.
-It does this by interpolating the submap and sub-pixel aligning the scan.
-This is fast, but cannot fix errors that are significantly larger than the resolution of the submaps.
-If your sensor setup and timing is reasonable, using only the ``CeresScanMatcher`` is usually the best choice to make.

-If you do not have other sensors or you do not trust them, Cartographer also provides a ``RealTimeCorrelativeScanMatcher``.
-It uses an approach similar to how scans are matched against submaps in loop closure, but instead it matches against the current submap.
-The best match is then used as prior for the ``CeresScanMatcher``.
-This scan matcher is very expensive and will essentially override any signal from other sensors but the range finder, but it is robust in feature rich environments.

-Tuning the correlative scan matcher
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TODO

 Tuning the ``CeresScanMatcher``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^